-After ten years of exploring Atlanta’s residential HVAC scene, we’ve seen just about every problem you can imagine.
+After more than a decade spent exploring Atlanta’s residential HVAC scene, we’ve seen just about every problem you can imagine.
 Big problems, small problems, unusual problems, trivial problems, expensive problems… You name it, we’ve seen it.

 And oversized systems are among the most common HVAC problems in our area.

 In fact, it’s unusual that a week goes by that we don’t encounter a system that’s too big for the house it’s tasked to cool and heat.
 The problem is that widespread.

 But wait.
 Isn’t a bigger HVAC more powerful and, therefore… better?

 That’s a common misconception.
 No, a bigger HVAC system isn’t better.
 There are actually proper tonnage (air conditioning) and BTU (heating) sizes for every home.
 Bigger HVAC equipment isn’t better because…

 - Oversized air conditioners don’t dehumidify very well.
 All that extra tonnage cools your house down very quickly, so the AC cycles are short.
 Longer AC cycles are more effective at clearing out humidity.
 Shorter ones aren’t.
 So even though that oversized AC brings your home down to 73 degrees really quickly, it has a hard time keeping your relative humidity below 60%.
 The bottom line?
 You’re hot, sweaty, and uncomfortable – even though the thermostat says you shouldn’t be.
 Oh, and subpar dehumidification leads to subpar indoor air quality.